Sujuk: Etymology

+Origin

+Sujuk is associated with Turkic meat-preservation traditions and is widely regarded as having developed in the Armenian world before becoming a prominent sausage of Ottoman and later Turkish cuisine.
+It is now produced and consumed in Turkey, the Balkans, the Middle East, Central Asia, and the Caucasus under a variety of related names.

 Production

 In Turkey, beef is the main raw material for sucuk production.
 At the beginning of the process the meat is preground in 14–16 mm plates and tested for its fat content.
 Afterwards the meat is mixed with curing salt, which contains 0.5% sodium nitrite, and stored for 8–16 hours in 8–12 C for further processing.
 Later the preground meat is mixed with frozen and ground tail fat, beef tallow, suet and additives like spices, ascorbate, dextrose and starter culture.
 The mixture is ground again in 1.6–5 mm plates, which forms the mosaic structure of sucuk.
-Thenceforth the product is filled in casings made of collagen or fiber and these casings are twisted or tied to portionize sucuk.
+Thenceforth the product is filled in casings made of collagen or fiber and these casings are twisted or tied to portion sucuk.

 Sucuk is then prepared for ripening process, which consists of fermentation and post-fermentation stages.
 In the first day of fermentation stage the product is left in a high relative humidity (RH) environment around 22–23 C. After that the RH and the temperature is gradually dropped each day, resulting to 18 C and 88% RH in the last and third day of fermentation.
 At the end of the stage pH of the product must be dropped to 4.9–5.0.
 In the post-fermentation stage sucuk is matured and dried until the moisture content of the sausage is under 40%.